How to Clean Blinds Easily - All Types

 Have you ever tried to let a little extra light into the room, but ended up letting in more than you bargained for as dust fills the air?
 Don’t just move them out of the way next time you give your windows a wipe, make sure your blinds are included in your cleaning routine, with our advice on how to clean blinds easily.
-Here we shed a little more light on how to clean window blinds of various size, style and material with recommendations on equipment and method.
+So if your wondering how do you clean blinds, we can shed a little more light on how to clean window blinds of various size, style and material with recommendations on equipment and method.

 The key benefits of blinds over curtains are that they are light weight and easy to adjust with the turn or pull of a chord.
 However, these same features can present many issues when it comes to keeping them clean.
 You can’t take them down and add them to the washing machine like curtains, their surface area is much smaller, the materials can be delicate or prone to tarnish or bending, and whatever style of blinds, their multi-layered structure means you have limited space to get cleaning implements between each horizontal slat or vertical louvre.
 Sounds fiddly, doesn’t it?

 To make sure you can get into the tight spaces as you clean your blinds, make sure you have a practical handheld vacuum cleaner in your arsenal, such as the Gtech Multi MK2.
 Your blinds can easily be cleaned in situ, no matter where the window is that they’re covering in your room as it’s light and cordless.
 It comes complete with three attachments, including a power brush, dusting brush and crevice tool – ideal for slotting between the narrow gaps in your blinds and won’t damage the delicate surface.

 As well as your handheld vacuum, for some of the tips below, you will need:

 How To Clean Vertical Blinds Without Taking Them Down